 In order to empirically determine a sensitivity threshold to eliminate irrelevant voxels, we propose an approach based on recursive feature elimination (RFE; (Guyon et al., 2002)) adapted to the feed-forward neural network.
 A similar approach was used by (Formisano, De Martino, & Valente, 2008) in conjunction with the weight vector of a regularized SVM.
 In RFE, a machine-learning algorithm is first trained on a full data set.
 Next, some ranking criterion is calculated for each input dimension.
 The dimension with the lowest rank is removed from the dataset (a fixed number or percentile of dimensions may be removed for speed reasons).
 Then, the machine-learning algorithm is retrained on the reduced dataset.
 This process can be repeated until all features have been removed.
 The performance of each subset can be calculated using a held-out test set to determine a good threshold to remove irrelevant voxels.
 We used the feed-forward neural network as our machine-learning algorithm, and the measure ϕi for our ranking criterion.
 For computational speed reasons as well as for inter-subject comparison, we used a fixed sensitivity threshold at each iteration to determine which features would be removed.
 This allowed us to bootstrap classifier performance on a held-out test set across all sessions to obtain 68% confidence intervals (Efron, 1979).

-For comparison, we created surface maps for the NN sensitivity analysis, GLM, and searchlight.
-For sensitivity analysis, each subject's volume sensitivity map was projected onto their cortical surface and blurred along the surface using a 5 mm full-width half-maximum (FWHM) Gaussian kernel (voxel size is 2.5 mm).
+For a qualitative comparison, we created surface maps for the NN sensitivity analysis, GLM, and searchlight.
+These techniques cannot be used for a direct quantitative comparison because they present fundamentally different information.
+Similarly, the thresholds used for each map are not directly comparable.
+However, the thresholds have been selected based on standard practices for determining meaningful localization of function and information.
+For sensitivity analysis, recursive feature elimination was performed on each subject's volume sensitivity map until the bootstrapped classier performance fell significantly below (p = 0.05) the peak classifier performance.
+The resulting maps were projected onto their cortical surfaces and blurred along the surface using a 5 mm full-width half-maximum (FWHM) Gaussian kernel (voxel size is 2.5 mm).
 For GLM, a linear activation model was constructed using an explanatory variable for each character count.
 Processing of fMRI data was carried out using FEAT (FMRI Expert Analysis Tool) Version 5.98, part of FSL.
 Z (Gaussianized T/F) statistic images were thresholded using clusters determined by Z>2.3 and a (corrected) cluster significant threshold of P=0.05 (Worsley, 2001).
 For searchlight, we employed a 3x3x3 kernel and a linear SVM classifier using the PyMVPA toolkit (Hanke et al., 2009).
-These three maps were then projected onto the Freesurfer generated surfaces for each subject.
+The searchlight maps were thresholded at twice chance decoding accuracy (33%).
+These maps were then projected onto the Freesurfer generated surfaces for each subject.
 We attempted to use non-linear warping to create a group average, but we were not satisfied with the registration accuracy.
 In particular, there was a tendency to confuse activity on superior temporal areas with that on dorsal parietal regions.
 To average across subjects, therefore, we aggregated the maps across ten anatomical labels automatically generated by Freesurfer during surface construction.
 To account for variations in the total surface area covered by the different maps, we calculated percent coverage, the fractional area of the thresholded map contained within each surface label, and bootstrapping was used to calculate 68% confidence intervals for all three approaches and all ten surface labels.

 Results